aquasecurity/tracee/docs/docs/install/kubernetes.md

 Read other [tutorials](../../tutorials/overview.md).

+!!! info "Need Help?"
+    - For common issues and solutions, see our [Troubleshooting Guide](../troubleshooting.md)
-For help and support, feel free to use [GitHub Discussions](https://github.com/aquasecurity/tracee/discussions).
+    - For help and support, feel free to use [GitHub Discussions](https://github.com/aquasecurity/tracee/discussions)

 ## Video Content